jojoblackFr/soundcloud-rpc/README.md

 2. Go to the [developer interface](https://discordapp.com/developers/applications/me) of Discord
 3. Create a new app, give it a cool name and save it
 4. Paste the Client ID (found in App Details on the top of the page) into the `config/default.json` file
-5. ~~Scroll down and click "*Enable Rich Presence*"~~
-6. Hit save changes just in case
+5. Hit save changes just in case
-7. Retrieve your APIKey
+6. Retrieve your APIKey
    - Hit ctrl+shift+i to open the devtools
    - Go to the **Network** tab
    - Filter by `/api/`